fdokhfijsdh/fdokhfijsdh_LeaveLogger/README.md

 ## Credits

-This script was developed by me but inspired by [ms_anticombatlog](https://www.youtube.com/watch?v=WyfSbakxf9U).
+This script was developed by me but was inspired by [ms_anticombatlog](https://www.youtube.com/watch?v=WyfSbakxf9U).
 Credit goes to them for the original idea.
-I made this script because they link der discord server in the video, but you can not get it there.
-I don't really get why they called it anticombatlog because it is not proventing anything, but anyways.
+I created this script because they linked their Discord server in the video, but the script was not available there.
+I am not sure why they called it "anticombatlog," as it does not prevent anything, but anyways.
 Enjoy :)